-14 These comment letters are available at https://comments.cftc.gov/PublicComments/CommentList.aspx?id=1824.
+14 These comment letters are available at https://comments.cftc.gov/PublicComments/CommentList. aspx?id=1824.

-15 Certain Swap Data Repository and Data Reporting Requirements, 84 FR 21044 (May 13, 2019).

-was the first of three Roadmap rulemakings that together aim to achieve the Roadmap's overall goals.
-16
+15 Certain Swap Data Repository and Data Reporting Requirements, 84 FR 21044 (May 13, 2019). together aim to achieve the Roadmap's overall goals.16

 In the Proposal, the Commission set forth a new swap data verification regime to replace existing requirements for swap data confirmation and proposed amendments to error correction requirements in parts 43, 45, and 49 of the Commission's regulations.
-The primary components of the proposed verification regime included: a requirement for an SDR to regularly distribute to reporting counterparties an open swaps report containing the data maintained by the SDR for a relevant reporting counterparty's open swaps; a requirement that a reporting counterparty reconcile the data in the open swaps reports with the reporting counterparty's own data; a requirement that a reporting counterparty provide the SDR with a verification of the data's accuracy or a notice of discrepancy; and a requirement that, in the event of a discrepancy, a reporting counterparty submit corrected data to the SDR within a specified time frame or, if it is unable to do so, inform Commission staff of the error, its scope, and the reporting counterparty's initial remediation plan.
+The primary components of the proposed verification regime included: A requirement for an SDR to regularly distribute to reporting counterparties an open swaps report containing the data maintained by the SDR for a relevant reporting counterparty's open swaps; a requirement that a reporting counterparty reconcile the data in the open swaps reports with the reporting counterparty's own data; a requirement that a reporting counterparty provide the SDR with a verification of the data's accuracy or a notice of discrepancy; and a requirement that, in the event of a discrepancy, a reporting counterparty submit corrected data to the SDR within a specified time frame or, if it is unable to do so, inform Commission staff of the error, its scope, and the reporting counterparty's initial remediation plan.

 In this final rulemaking, the Commission has determined to adopt the amendments as proposed, with certain exceptions.
-The Commission has determined, based, in part, on public comments, 17 not to adopt, or to adopt with modifications, certain
+The Commission has determined, based, in part, on public comments,17 not to adopt, or to adopt with modifications, certain elements of the Proposal relating to data verification and error correction.
+More specifically, the final rule eliminates the proposed requirement for an SDR to distribute